codestcode/Coffee-Shop/README.md

 ## => Overview

-BrewCraft is a frontend coffee shop template designed to simulate a real e-commerce experience while remaining flexible and client-ready.
+BrewCraft is a coffee shop template designed to simulate a real e-commerce experience while remaining flexible and client-ready.

 It can be easily customized for different brands and business needs, making it suitable for real-world client projects.